Elphinstone College

 Elphinstone College is one of the constituent colleges of Dr. Homi Bhabha State University, a state cluster university.
 Established in 1856, it is one of the oldest colleges in Mumbai.
 The college played a major role in shaping and developing the educational landscape of the city and was instrumental in the inception of the University of Mumbai.

-The college has many notable alumni, including revolutionaries such as B. R. Ambedkar, Bal Gangadhar Tilak, Virchand Gandhi, Badruddin Tyabji, Pherozeshah Mehta, Nanabhai Haridas, Kashinath Trimbak Telang, Justice Mahadev Govind Ranade and Jamsetji Tata and teachers such as Dadabhai Naoroji.
+The college has many notable alumni, including B. R. Ambedkar, Bal Gangadhar Tilak, Virchand Gandhi, Badruddin Tyabji, Pherozeshah Mehta, Nanabhai Haridas, Kashinath Trimbak Telang, Justice Mahadev Govind Ranade and Jamsetji Tata and teachers such as Dadabhai Naoroji.
 It played a key role in the spread of education in Mumbai.
 In 2019, it ended its affiliation with the University of Mumbai.

-In 2006, the college marked its sesquicentennial celebrations of inception (1856–2006).
+In 2006, the college marked its sesquicentennial (1856–2006).
 It offers undergraduate-level courses in the arts, sciences, and commerce.